ray-project/ray/doc/source/train/user_guide.rst

 .ray.io/en/master/getting-involved.html>`_ to the ``ray`` `repository <https://github.com/ray-project/ray>`_.

-A simple example for creating a callback that will print out results:
+A simple example for creating a callback that will print out the average of all results:

 .. code-block:: python